reactive/data-client/docs/rest/api/createResource.md

 ### getList.unshift {#unshift}

-Creates a new entity and pushes it to the beginning of getList.
+[unshift](./RestEndpoint.md#unshift) creates a new entity and pushes it to the beginning of getList.

 - method: 'POST'
 - path: `shortenPath(path)`